leelabcnbc/datasmart/docs/user_guide/intro.rst

     release of Neo is broken, and although there's a new one in the master branch, I don't want to use a dev version), compared to BlackRock's official MATLAB package `NPMK`_.

+DataJoint
+    There are two main problems with DataJoint IMO.

+    #.
+You have to store all the data in the database itself.
+This causes three problems.
+1) data
+       files can be huge, and database can't hold them.
+2) the data is saved in an opaque way, and it's only understood by DataJoint, and thus you can't fetch the data manually without DataJoint.
+3) The type of data supported to be stored in DataJoint is limited, see
+       `my discussion with authors of DataJoint <https://github.com/datajoint/datajoint-matlab/issues/49/>`_.
+       On the contrary, DataSMART encourages people to only save links to your data files in the database, and provides mechanism to fetch them automatically from where they are located, say a FTP file server.
+       This design can handle any data format and allow people to browse data manually if needed, because the data files are stored in a regular file system.
+    #.
+The schema design has little flexibility in DataJoint, due to its tie to relational database.
+For example, to
+       record the information about an experiment session, we may have to keep track the locations of multiple raw data files.
+Since it's impossible or difficult to save a list of file locations in a single row for a relational database, we have to create at least two tables to save metadata for experiment sessions, where one table keeps tracks of those singleton properties of an session, and the other keeps track of data files for sessions, each file being a row.
+In DataSMART, since we can save data in a JSON-like format, we can easily save all the information about one session in one table.
+       The use of MongoDB in DataSMART makes schema design easier.

 .. _Lee Lab: http://leelab.cnbc.cmu.edu